The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 Is the Speckled Sussex Chicken Best for Your Coop?

-The Speckled Sussex chicken was originally bred for industrial meat and egg purposes, but today they are wonderful backyard chickens because they are easy to care for, provide outstanding egg production, and they are friendly.
+These chickens were originally bred for industrial meat and egg purposes, but today they are wonderful backyard chickens because they are very resourceful birds that are easy to care for, provide outstanding egg production, and they are friendly.

-They have a brown egg color and lay large eggs but what is most impressive about this backyard chicken is their feather pattern.
+They have a brown egg color and lay large eggs but what is most impressive about this backyard chicken is their speckled feathers.

-They are beautifully speckled and their unique spots and speckles are known to intensify after every molt, which you won’t find in other chickens.
+They are beautifully speckled and their unique spots and speckles are known to intensify after every molt, which you won’t find in other breeds.

 These chickens are hard to find but if you are looking for a Speckled Sussex chick to add to your flock, the Cackle Hatchery is known to provide them online.